 Will you be following any New Year’s resolutions around wine?
-Let us know via the comment section at the bottom of this article.
+Let us know on social media @Decanter.

 New Year’s resolutions for wine lovers: